Saving Taxes!

 After the intra-head adjustments, the taxpayers can set off remaining losses against income from other heads.

-Eg. Loss from house property can be set off against salary income.
+Eg. Loss from house property can be set off against salary income under the Old Tax Regime only.

 Given below are few more such instances of an inter-head set off of losses: